Health A to Z Last updated on 2021-11-17 12:08:03

 If you are going to have sex for the first time, probably there must be a lot of things going on in your mind.
 You may be wondering if it will hurt or will your body change after sex?
 Keep in mind that sex is supposed to be pleasurable.
 And it is important that you and your partner are ready for it—physically and mentally.
+At the same time, it is also important to be aware of the first time sex precautions.
 Read on to find the answers to doubts related to first-time sex.

 - Make sure you’re having sex with someone you trust.
 Doing the deed with the right person can help you feel safer and in control of the situation.